Minimum number of credits

 • students with proven physical/mental impairments

-• bachelor’s or diploma programme to which you were admitted before the winter semester of 2022/23
+• bachelor’s or diploma programmes to which you have been admitted before the winter semester of 2022/23

 • master’s and doctoral programmes